-In February 2014 the committee created to "resolve" the issue of southern rebellion decided on a federal system of government composed of six regions.
-Yet most Yemenis do not know what federalism is, and what's more, they don't care.
-Deteriorating security and the rise of poverty have overwhelmed any interest most citizens might have in the details of the elite's visions for the future of the country.
+In February the committee created to "resolve" the issue of the administrative divisions of Yemen's proposed federal system decided that Yemen will be composed of six regions.
+Most Yemenis do not know what federalism is, though, and what's more, they don't care.
+Ongoing regional conflicts and the rise of poverty have overwhelmed any interest most citizens might have in the details of the elite's visions for the future of the country.